MartinPankraz/ABAP-Developer-Day/student/quest3.md

 ### Wait for input

 1. Now we have to react to the answer from the user.
 If the User clicked on the "Create Purchase Requisition" button, we need to call the OData Service of the Online Shop to create the Purchase Requisition.

-Add a new Action by searching for and selecting "Control" and selecting the "Condition" action.
+Under the **Post adaptive card and wait for a response** action, click on **Add an action**.
+Search for and select **Control** and select the **Condition** action.

 If there is an action, we want to Check if it was our Create Purchase Requisition Button and only then execute next steps.

 <p align="center" width="100%">
 <img alt="Switch" src="../img/student/Quest3/SwitchControl.jpg"  width="600">
 </p>

-2. For the conditions enter, the value in the Expression field (make sure to use the Expression pane on the right)
+2. For the **Conditions**, enter the value in the **Expression** field (make sure to use the Expression pane on the right)

 ```json
 outputs('Post_adaptive_card_and_wait_for_a_response')['body']['submitActionId']